 - How can we be there for those in our brand’s community who are looking for support or resources from us?

-BONUS: Some Stats to Consider
+BONUS: Some Stats to Consider about diversity

 - 69% of brands with representative ads saw an average stock gain of 44% in a seven-quarter period ending last year.
 (Heat Test Report)